 - Hein Online Law Journal Library database allows you to search the full text, title, author, description, state, country, or date.
 You can also limit by subject or search within specific journal titles.
 When retrieving an article, Hein shows you the matching pages and how many times this article was cited by other articles in the Hein database.
 You can link out to a list of all citing articles.
 This is one way to trace the evolution of an idea.
 Be aware that Hein has an embargo period for many of its journals and may not have the most recent issues.

 If your author is not solely a legal scholar, you can locate articles using one of the

-- Main Campus databases, i.e. Academic Search Complete.
-The Main Campus subscribes to almost 250 article databases, so you should spend some time perusing the list of available collections.
+- Main Campus Library databases, e.g., Academic Search Complete.
+The Main Campus subscribes to almost 250 article databases, so you should spend some time perusing the collections (by subject or type).

 Some authors advance their central thesis very little from one article to the next.
 Your journal should develop standards for when an author's contribution is deemed significant enough.
 This can be a tricky determination, since authors develop an expertise in a particular area of law and thus will usually have written many articles ‘kind of' on topic.
 Generally, look for are whether whole sections of the article you are considering publishing appear to be lifted from previous articles, and identifying the new contribution (i.e. a new case is discussed).

 - Is this author's contribution significant enough to merit publication in our journal?

 For additional guidance finding books and articles, check out the Law Library's research guide to Source Collection.

 Using Outside Resources

 Using your Journal's academic and professional advisory board can be helpful when working with a novel article or one where you are unsure of the importance of the author's thesis.
 Your advisory boards are composed of important busy people, so use their time well.
 BE PREPARED!